demisto/content/Packs/Uptycs/Integrations/Uptycs/README.md

 ### 34. uptycs-get-carves
 ---
-Get the list of file carves
+Get the list of carves file from a specific path.
 ##### Base Command

 `uptycs-get-carves`